Anton-Skorikov/openvpn-otp/README.md

     #       hash should be sha1 in most cases
     #       encoding is base32, hex or text
     #       key is your key in encoding format
-    #       pin is a 4-6 digit pin
+    #       pin is a 4-6 digit pin or hash of good password
     #       udid is used in motp mode
     #
     # use sha1/base32 for Google Authenticator